raken15/StockTradingApplication/README.md

 - **Price update simulation**: The stock prices are updated in real-time with a timer-based event handler for simulating stock market fluctuations.
 - **Logging with `SimpleLogger`**: Centralized logging captures important events (e.g., stock price updates, successful trades) and errors for debugging and monitoring.
 - **Dependency Injection (DI)**: Ensures that ViewModels and services are easily testable and interchangeable, facilitating future modifications.
+- **OOP Principles**: implements OOP principles by using -Encapsulation (e.g., properties and methods managing internal states like in StockViewModel) -Abstraction (e.g., IRepository interface abstracts data access) -Inheritance (e.g., ViewModelBase for shared logic in ViewModels) -Polymorphism (e.g., commands and event handlers using polymorphic behavior for user interactions).
+- **SOLID Principles**: project implements the SOLID principles by ensuring:
+  -Single Responsibility: Each class (e.g., StockViewModel, FinancialPortfolioViewModel) handles a single responsibility.
+  -Open/Closed: Classes like StockModelRepository are open for extension but closed for modification via interfaces (IRepository).
+  -Liskov Substitution: ViewModels and Models can be replaced by their base types without affecting the functionality.
+  -Interface Segregation: The repository interfaces (IRepository) only expose necessary methods, keeping them focused.
+  -Dependency Inversion: Dependency injection is used to decouple high-level modules from low-level modules, making the code more testable and flexible.

 ## Flow and Structure